 The E-DVA functions as the customer premise network interface to the PacketCable network and thus enables service to the customer.
-In particular, within the eDOCSIS-compliant E-DVA, the eCM provides the critical connection between the E-DVA and the PacketCable network [eDOCSIS].
+In particular, within the eDOCSIS-compliant E-DVA, the eCM provides the critical connection between the E-DVA and the PacketCable network.
 An eCM failure will affect the availability of the PacketCable service.
+Refer to the DOCSIS and eDOCSIS specifications for more information on eCM monitoring requirements.